|Profile shown on Thefacebook in 2005 (Photo credit: Wikipedia)|

 How Facebook Fits Into Your Social Media Strategy

 Picture a large funnel.
 Your blog sits at the narrow end.
 Social media services (e.g., Twitter, Pinterest, Tumblr, Google+, Facebook) sit around the rim of the large end.
 Their primary utility lies in their ability to send visitors to your blog.
 A good tweet, pin, or post brings visitors to your blog.
 A great one is shared by your followers/fans to bring even more visitors to your blog.
-Facebook is merely one more point along the rim of that funnel.
+Facebook is merely one point along the rim of that funnel.

-If you are not crazy about the funnel metaphor, you can think of Facebook as a means by which persons who are interested in your blog can keep up with your work.
+If you are not crazy about the funnel metaphor, you can think of Facebook as a means by which people interested in your blog can keep up with your work.
 Some people will subscribe via email or RSS; others will prefer to do so with Facebook.
 Your goal is to make it easy for them to do so.
 This is why you need a presence on the big social media platforms (i.e., to give the people who use those platforms an opportunity to connect with your blog).

 Because Facebook is constantly changing their design (and almost always for the worse), I can only describe how this works at present.
 The following instructions will assume that you have a personal Facebook account and that you are logged into it.